 A Specific Wine on a Social Media Platform, etc.

 Because no two cities, states, or regions, etc., offer the same portfolios of wine.

 To best explain, you have to think about wine in two primary groups. (this is a giant leap, but I think you will get what I am saying)

 …i.e., Barefoot, Apothic, Meomi, Ménage à Trois (from large corporations like Constellation Brands, Trinchero Brands, E. & J. Gallo**, and others), as well as most wines (by volume) from Kendall Jackson*, Robert Mondavi*, and others like them.

-Basically, these wines are from industrial producers that make so much of a single wine they can stock shelves in grocery, and other retail stores across the country and the world.
+These wines are from industrial producers that make so much of a single wine they can stock shelves in grocery, and other retail stores across the country and the world—millions of bottles at a time.
 The wine made in 2018 will taste exactly the same as the wine made in 2021.
-If you buy it in Idaho and then again in Florida, it will taste exactly the same.
-To do this, lots and lots of chemistry and additives are involved.
+There is not a vineyard large enough to make millions of bottles of wine.
+And have it all taste the same.
+So to do this, lots and lots of chemistry and additives are involved.
 Which is why some folks turn there nose up to these wines.

-These wines are not typically wines you will read about on wine blogs, magazines, etc., because they are mass-market wines.
-So while I “could” recommend some of these wines, I do not because they are not my style.
+These wines are not typically wines you will read about on wine blogs, or see in magazines, etc., because they are mass-market wines.
+So while I “could” recommend these wines, I do not because they are not my style.

 2. Wines from producers that make wine with intention.